-Advisers at every Scottish CAB can provide detailed advice on kinship care and can access additional specialist advice for complex cases.
+Advisers at every Scottish CAB can provide advice on Kinship Care and can access and refer to additional specialist advice for complex cases.

 For Kinship Care enquiries only call the confidential Kinship Care Advice Service for Scotland Helpline, Monday to Friday, 9 am - 5pm on 0808 800 0006.
 Calls are free from landlines and most mobiles.
 Outside of operating times, please leave your contact details and a short message and you will be contacted within 24 hours, Monday to Friday.